 - Responsible food and beverage service, seating, traffic flows

 and barriers for meeting spaces.

-- Appropriate signage to reinforce social distancing,
+- Appropriate signage to reinforce health and safety

 - Electrostatic cleaning of all meeting rooms overnight or in

 - Enhanced health and sanitization protocols and practices outlined in Marriott’s Commitment to Clean.

 All attendees will be required to follow these health and safety practices:

 - Attendees should leave

 Meeting rooms, general sessions, special events and

 dining areas will be set to promote social distancing by SREB’s